nevrome/mobest/docs/estimation.md

 # Parameter estimation for optimal ancestry interpolation

-One important question for the Gaussian process regression performed within multiple of the core functions of `mobest` is a correct and useful setting for the kernel parameters (see {ref}`Kernel parameter settings <basic:kernel parameter settings>` in the basic workflow description).
-Supplementary Text 2 of {cite:p}`Schmid2023` discusses this in detail. `mobest` provides different helper functions to either estimate the parameters or prepare data products that can be used to estimate them.
+One important question for the Gaussian process regression performed within multiple of the core functions of `mobest` is how to find correct and useful settings for the kernel hyperparameters (see {ref}`Kernel parameter settings <basic:kernel parameter settings>` in the basic workflow description).
+Supplementary Text 2 of {cite:p}`Schmid2023` discusses this in detail.
+Based on this `mobest` provides different helper functions to either estimate the parameters or prepare data products that can be used to estimate them.
 Here we explain a practical way to estimate the nugget and lengthscale values.

 For this tutorial we will use the data introduced and prepared in {doc}`A basic similarity search workflow <basic>`, specifically a `samples_projected.csv` table prepared in {ref}`Reading the input samples <basic:reading the input samples>`.

-You can download a script with the main workflow explained below including the required test data here:
+You can download the script with the main workflow explained below including the required test data:

 - [parameter_estimation.R](data/parameter_estimation.R)
 - [samples_projected.csv](data/samples_projected.csv)

 ## Preparing the computational environment

+We start by loading the required packages we do not want to call explicitly from their source namespaces.

 ```r
 library(magrittr)